 Now, that does not hold true if you’re in management.
 There, the notion seems to be, at least for many long standing companies, that the older you get, the more experience you have to make great decisions that will reflect the bottom/top line better.
 You understand cost-cutting and strategies.
 You can articulate and communicate to those younger employees coming in and so forth.
 However, this often is not the case.

-Age is absolutely irrelevant.
+Age in my opinion is absolutely irrelevant.
 There are quite a few people I know who run their own companies successfully that are significantly younger than I am.
 There are older folks that I know who do the same.
-There are people I know that are great at their job that are younger than I am and others that I find are superb who are older.
-It’s all about the perception.
-What I perceive as true may not be valid for you, however in the end executing in the business world is absolutely age irrelevant.
+There are people I know that are great at their job that are younger than I am and others that I find are superb – who are older.
+It’s all about perception.
+What I perceive as true may not be valid for you, however in the end executing in the business world is absolutely age-irrelevant.

 I find that many companies, especially those that have been around for a while and have gone through the decades of various management practices, often struggle with focused success on their business because of the lack of combined leadership.

 Combined leadership is what I like to call the mix between the ages.
 You need people younger than you to lead the business just as much as you need a few dinosaurs in the game.
 The clash and cohesiveness these two bring to the table will allow, dependent on the personalities of these folks, a business to thrive (in most instances).